Yes. An overloaded car is a danger on the roadways and can result in a car accident.

 If you’ve been in an accident with a car that was overloaded, you may be wondering if the driver can be held responsible.
 Missouri law requires all vehicles to be operated safely, including not exceeding the maximum weight limit.

-At The Hoffmann Law Firm, our St. Louis car accident attorneys have over 20 years of experience and understand the complex laws and regulations governing these cases.
+At The Hoffmann Law Firm, our St. Louis car accident attorneys have 25 years of experience and understand the complex laws and regulations governing these cases.
 If you or a loved one has been injured in an accident, contact our office today for a free consultation.

 Free Consultation with a St. Louis Car Accident Lawyer